vanina123/books-store/README.md

 # 📖 Book Store <a name="about-project"></a>

-**Math Magician** is a webapp built with React that contain books with authors and their categories
+**books Store** is a webapp built with React that contain books with authors and their categories

 ## 🛠 Built With <a name="built-with"></a>